wynvern/wynvern/README.md

 ### 📒 My projects!

-I don't have that many projects open, but sometimes I get creative and do unusual stuff, always think that I've never used.
+I don't have that many projects open, but sometimes I get creative and do unusual stuff, those are always things that I've never used.
 I am working on a discord bot called Soft, so if you wanna help me test it some time, lets chat!